artemxgod/11-go-projects/book-management/README.md

     "publication": "Nemo prod"
     }
     ```
-    - `DELETE /book/{id}` delete matching with id book from db.
+    - `DELETE /book/{id}` deletes matching with id book from db.
 Respond with what left from it in database
     - Respond example:
     ```json
     {